IBMDevConnect/Presentations/README.md

 # Presentations

-All the decks used in the 3 tracks - Cognitive, Hybrid Cloud & Data Science are available in the respective folders
+All the decks presented in Developer Connect sessions are available under respective location folders